NexiumResearch

 Pronounced - AB-doh-men

-The area between the chest and the hips.
+The area between your chest and your hips in the front of your body.
 Contains the stomach, small intestine, large intestine, liver, gallbladder, pancreas, and spleen.

 Accessory Digestive Organs